 - Never say “click here,” ever.
-Not on your website, not on a blog post, not in social media.
-Its self evident with a link that its clickable so you are being redundant.
+Not on your website, not on a blog post, not on social media.
+It’s self-evident with a link that is clickable so you are being redundant.
 It also looks novice.
 Learn how to embed links in text for a clean appearance or use language to drive calls to action.

 - Update your website annually.
 While this isn’t always a realistic goal or in the budget, an update every other year works well too.
 If you rarely update your site, what reason do people have to come back to view your art.
 Keeping it relevant and updated keeps them coming back.

 - Make your site navigation easy to understand.
 Have someone (a friend or fellow artist) click through your website pages and give you feedback on the navigation and organization.

 - Have enough website pages to organize your content.
 A good number of pages is seven or fewer.
 You get to determine your pages but always tailor them to your brand.
 Here are some page considerations: home, about, portfolio, contact, FAQ, shop, commissions, etc.